huggingface/blog/text-to-video.md

 Text2Video-Zero works in a fashion similar to ControlNet, enabling text-to-video generating and inputting, combining text prompts with pose or edge data to guide the generation, and text-based editing of videos.
 As implied by its name, Text2Video-Zero is a zero-shot model that combines a trainable motion dynamics module with a pre-trained text-to-image Stable Diffusion model without using any paired text-video data.
 Similarly to Text2Video-Zero, Runway’s Gen-1 and Gen-2 models enable synthesizing videos guided by content described through text or images.
 Most of these works are trained on short video clips and rely on autoregressive generation with a sliding window to generate longer videos, inevitably resulting in a context gap.
 NUWA-XL addresses this issue and proposes a “diffusion over diffusion” method to train models on 3376 frames.
 Finally, there are open-source, unpublished text-to-video models and frameworks such as Alibaba / DAMO Vision Intelligence Lab’s ModelScope and Tencel’s VideoCrafter.

 ## Datasets
 Like other vision-language models, text-to-video models are typically trained on large paired datasets videos and text descriptions.
 The videos in these datasets are typically split into short, fixed-length chunks and often limited to isolated actions with a few objects.
 While this is partly due to computational limitations and partly due to the difficulty of describing video content in a meaningful way, we see that developments in multimodal video-text datasets and text-to-video models are often entwined.
 While some work focuses on developing better, more generalizable datasets that are easier to learn from, works such as [Phenaki](https://phenaki.video/?mc_cid=9fee7eeb9d#) explore alternative solutions such as combining text-image pairs with text-video pairs for the text-to-video task.
-Make-a-Video takes this even further by proposing using only text-image pairs to learn what the looks like and unimodal video data to learn spatio-temporal dependencies in an unsupervised fashion.
+Make-a-Video takes this even further by proposing using only text-image pairs to learn what the world looks like and unimodal video data to learn spatio-temporal dependencies in an unsupervised fashion.

 These large datasets suffer from similar problems of that of text-image datasets.
 The most commonly used text-video dataset, [WebVid](https://m-bain.github.io/webvid-dataset/), consists of 10.7 million pairs of text-video pairs (52K video hours) and contains a fair amount of noisy samples with irrelevant video descriptions.
 Other datasets try to overcome this issue by focusing on specific tasks or domains.
 For example, the [Howto100M](https://www.di.ens.fr/willow/research/howto100m/) dataset consists of 136M video clips with captions that describe how to perform complex tasks such as cooking, handcrafting, gardening, and fitness step-by-step.
 Similarly, the [QuerYD](https://www.robots.ox.ac.uk/~vgg/data/queryd/) dataset focuses on the event localization task such that the captions of videos describe the relative location of objects and actions in detail.
 [CelebV-Text](https://celebv-text.github.io/) is a large-scale facial text-video dataset of over 70K videos to generate videos with realistic faces, emotions, and gestures.